 Bowers & Wilkins PX

 Bowers and Wilkins is no stranger to the audio game; the British-based company has been going since 1966.
 So when we heard it was developing its very first pair of wireless active noise-cancellation headphones, our ears certainly pricked up.
 When we actually got them onto our ears, our expectations were exceeded far beyond anything we could imagine.

 The PX headphones looks stunning - we really do love the blue and gold finish - and they sound even better.
 We already expected a great sounding pair of headphones, but we weren't prepared for just how well the noise-cancellation would work, nor the abundant features B&W has thrown into them.

 We love the sensors that automatically pause or stop the music you're listening to entirely depending on how you wear them, and the way you have complete control over the amount of ambient sound to let in via the app.
 They're an incredibly great rival to the class-leading Sony (up top), in terms of features, effectiveness and price.
 We would still say Sony has the edge over B&W, but not in terms of build quality.

 Beats Studio 3 Wireless

-The Beats Studio 3 Wireless are likely to appeal to iPhone owners more than those using an Android phone, only because they're the latest pair to benefit from Apple's W1 chip (which has been replaced with the H1 chip, moving forward).
+The Beats Studio 3 Wireless are likely to appeal to iPhone owners more than those using an Android phone, only because they're one of the the latest pair to benefit from Apple's W1 chip (which has been replaced with the H1 chip, moving forward).
 This means these cans automatically try to pair with an iOS device when within distance, and once paired are available to instantly connect to from all other Apple devices using the same iCloud account.

 The Studio 3 Wireless have some very clever noise-cancellation technology onboard too.
 It constantly measures the sounds around you - up to 50,000 times per second - and adjusts both the noise-cancellation and sound profile accordingly, to make sure you're getting the most effective sound blasted into your ears.